SovnSkyrim/AmongSovngardesStars/README.md

 ## In-Game MCM Options
 Once the game has loaded.
 Wait until there are no more messages on the top left corner.
 Then you can hit escape and click on Mod Configuration to continue this section.

+#### Game Difficulty
+- Set the game difficulty to Adept if you want a normal experience, if you want some challenge, put Expert instead.
+Whenever you feel like you're too strong, don't hesitate putting it higher.

 #### A Matter of Time

 - Presets :